On this page:

 How do you ask for an internal review of a decision?

-You must ask us to review the decision within 3 months from the day you receive our decision in writing.
+You must ask us to review the decision within three months from the day you receive our decision in writing.

 - complete the Request for a Review of a Decision form and send it to us

-- send us an email with any supporting evidence to [email protected]
+- send us an email with supporting evidence to [email protected]

-Alternatively, you can send us a letter with any supporting evidence to:
+You can also send a letter with supporting evidence to:

 Chief Executive Officer